AnuchaStudent12/custom_spec_com_react/README.md

 # Be Careful
-This project use Mysql database
+This project use Mysql database.

-You can't run directly
+You can't run directly.

 # Getting Started with Create React App